Preparing the ESIA and Mine Design

 Recent and On-Going Work on the ESIA and Mine Design

-From 2014 to 2019, the Project’s studies were largely on hold.
-SMFG used this period to collect data addressing key topics mainly related to biodiversity, including the World Heritage Site’s outstanding universal value.
+From 2014 to 2019, SMFG collected data addressing key topics mainly related to biodiversity, including the World Heritage Site’s outstanding universal value.
 Engineering work focused on innovative design improvements to further reduce environmental and social impacts.
-By late 2019, at the time of the transfer of ownership to High Power Exploration, several datasets had become outdated, and local social and land-use conditions had changed.
-The new owners were keen to complete baseline studies.
-From late 2019 through March 2020, multiple field studies were undertaken to update and complete all relevant datasets, whose analysis and writing-up followed later in 2020 and into 2021.
+High Power Exploration took over ownership in late 2019, and insisted that data sets be refreshed to ensure local social and land-use conditions were accurately reflected.
+As a result, multiple field studies have been undertaken to update and complete relevant datasets.

 Standards for the ESIA